 3. Why are some comments out of order?

-This site uses WordPress software.
+Once the original HTML site became popular, this site was rebuilt on WordPress.
 Sometimes, the software lost track of which reply belonged with what comment.
-Also, some people forgot to hit “reply” and just posted a new comment.
-(That’s always added at the end of the list on that page.)
+More often, people didn’t hit “reply,” but just posted a new comment.
+(That’s why those were added at the end of the list on that page.)

 4. Why don’t you use a forum or a message board?

 This was never intended as a social site, though – for a while – it may have looked like one.
-My goal has been to present fresh ideas, insights, and news related to Mandela Effect topics.
+My goal was to present fresh ideas, insights, and news related to Mandela Effect topics.